Showing posts with label Utility. Show all posts

 Sunday, January 2, 2022

-Ever need to quickly check recent errors in your SQL Server logs?
-This handy T-SQL snippet allows you to query the SQL Server error log and gather information about various processes and messages.
-It's a great way to get a snapshot of what's been happening in your SQL Server environment.
+Ever need to quickly check recent errors in your SQL Server logs without scrolling through thousands of lines in the Log File Viewer?
+This handy T-SQL snippet allows you to query the error log and gather information about various processes and messages.
+It's a great way to get a snapshot of what's been happening in your environment.

 Querying SQL Server Error Logs